How to measure the EMF in a house

 It is best to get a three-axis (isotropic) instrument.
 A single-axis instrument requires three times as many measurements, and you may miss the important one.

-A suitable gaussmeter will typically cost below $200.
+A suitable gaussmeter will typically cost about $200.

 A radio-frequency (RF) meter measures radiation from cell towers, wireless computer networks (Wi-Fi/WLAN), cell phones, cordless phones, baby monitors, smart meters, etc. The typical RF meter does not measure the lower RF frequencies, such as shortwave radios, AM radio broadcasters, coastal radios, etc. Nor do they pick up the various types of radar.